Conformalized Polynomial Chaos Expansion for Uncertainty-aware Surrogate Modeling: Summary, conclusions, and outlook

 \section{Summary, conclusions, and outlook}

 This work presented a new method that combines regression-based \glspl{pce} with jackknife-based \gls{cp} for constructing uncertainty-aware, data-driven surrogate models.
-Using this method, the data-driven \gls{pce} is complemented with a predictive interval that quantifies the uncertainty in its predictions.
-Crucially, this predictive interval is estimated with very low computational overhead, by leveraging the linearity of the \gls{pce} regression model to compute \gls{loo} residuals and \gls{loo} predictions via analytical, closed-form expressions.
-The latter are used by the jackknife and jackknife+ \gls{cp} methods to estimate the predictive interval.
+Using this method, data-driven \glspl{pce} are complemented with predictive intervals that quantify the uncertainty in their predictions.
+The predictive intervals are estimated with very low computational overhead, by leveraging the linearity of the \gls{pce} regression model.
+In particular, analytical, closed-form expressions can be used for computing the \gls{loo} residuals and \gls{loo} predictions employed by the jackknife and jackknife+ \gls{cp} methods for predictive interval estimation.

-The conformalized \gls{pce} method was applied to four different benchmark models, with one, six, seven, and ten input dimensions, respectively.
-Total-degree \glspl{pce} were employed for the multivariate models.
-Different \gls{pce} configurations were used, by varying the maximum polynomial degree, experimental design size, \gls{cp} method (jackknife versus jackknife+), and non-conformity score type (normalized versus non-normalized).
-Based on the numerical results, the conformalized \gls{pce} is able to provide empirical coverages close to the target level.
-Training data availability, equivalently, experimental design size is important for reducing the variability in predictive interval width and coverage and stabilizing the \gls{pce}.
-The same can be observed when increasing the \gls{pce} maximum polynomial degree, thus increasing its accuracy as well (assuming again sufficient training data).
-The jackknife method typically results in more conservative conformalized \glspl{pce}, with wider predictive intervals and empirical coverages above the target level.
-Contrarily, the jackknife+ method yields coverages closer to the target level.
-Non-conformity score normalization does not seem to have a significant impact on predictive interval width and coverage, at least for the examined benchmark models.
+The conformalized \gls{pce} method was demonstrated on four benchmark models and two electrical engineering design applications concerning a power electronics heat sink and a high-gradient-field electromagnet.
+Different conformalized \gls{pce} configurations were examined, based on maximum polynomial degree, experimental design size, \gls{cp} method (jackknife/jackknife+), and non-conformity score type (normalized/non-normalized).
+Based on the numerical results, the conformalized \gls{pce} is in general able to provide empirical coverages close to the required target level.
+Training data availability, equivalently, experimental design size is a most important factor for providing the required coverage with the minimum possible interval width.
+Moreover, considering \gls{pce} models trained with different datasets, larger training datasets result in reduced variations in coverage and predictive interval width.
+The jackknife method typically results in more conservative predictive uncertainty estimates, with wider intervals and empirical coverages above the target level.
+The jackknife+ method yields coverages closer to the target level.
+Non-conformity score normalization does not seem to have a significant or consistent impact on predictive interval width and coverage, at least for the examined benchmark models and engineering use-cases.